ooples/pine_script_docs/source/essential/Tables.rst

     study("ATR", "", true)
     i_atrP = input(14,  "ATR period", minval = 1, tooltip = "Using a period of 1 yields True Range.")

-    // ————— Produces a string format usable with `tostring()` to restrict precision to ticks.
-Note that `tostring()` will also round the value. f_tickFormat() =>
+    // ————— Produces a string format usable with `tostring()` to restrict precision to ticks. f_tickFormat() =>
         _s = tostring(syminfo.mintick)
         _s := str.replace_all(_s, "25", "00")